tobischimanski/pdfQA/README.md

 # pdfQA: Diverse, Challenging, and Realistic Question Answering over PDFs

-This is the repository for the paper "pdfQA: Diverse, Challenging, and Realistic Question Answering over PDFs".
+This is the repository for the paper [pdfQA: Diverse, Challenging, and Realistic Question Answering over PDFs](https://arxiv.org/abs/2601.02285v1).
 It aims to make the benchmark dataset based on PDFs accessible and easy to use.

 We start with a dataset description.